sapientcoffee/miggins-vote-app/README.md

 Credit
 ------
 I have to give credit to a number of different sources.
-Firstly I used as the base of my voting app something that [https://github.com/docker/example-voting-app](Docker created) and adapted a bootstrap theme called [https://github.com/BlackrockDigital/startbootstrap-freelancer](freelancer).
+Firstly I used as the base of my voting app something that [Docker created](https://github.com/docker/example-voting-app) and adapted a bootstrap theme called [freelancer](https://github.com/BlackrockDigital/startbootstrap-freelancer).